Cranberry Jello Salad

 ring of cranberry jello salad on a glass cake stand on a wooden dinner table.

 This can’t be a vintage recipe blog with a Jello Salad, right?
-I happen to really love this Old Fashioned Cranberry Jello Salad, which is packed with fruit with cranberries and fresh orange zest as the stars.
+I happen to really love this Old Fashioned Cranberry Jello Salad, which is packed with cranberries, pineapple, apples, and oranges.

 Gelatin salads run the gamut between savory and sweet, and this particular recipe is definitely sweet.
 I think it makes a great holiday side dish, either for Thanksgiving or Christmas.
-It could also be served for dessert!
+It could also be served for dessert, of course.
+Here are a few other classic gelatin salads that I love:

 Jump to: